rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-school.md

 0. Stress test the board to evaluate temperature within board cases
 0. Configure the Pi to display metrics

-### Day 3 - AWS cloud
+### LESSON 3 - AWS cloud

-A full day is needed to understand the complexities of working with AWS
+A full LESSON is needed to understand the complexities of working with AWS

 0. Configure an Amazon IoT button to connect to AWS cloud
 0. Configure the Pi to connect to AWS cloud running pre-built apps

-### Day 4 - local servers
+### LESSON 4 - local servers

 Make use of the Pi being constantly on: